 You don’t need to have an entourage to receive VIP treatment in the “Crossroads of the Americas,” but by the time you leave Hard Rock Hotel Panama Megapolis you’ll probably have one.
 It’s impossible to be a wallflower at the hotel’s hot nightlife emporiums—especially with infectious beats pumping throughout the 66th floor’s indoor/outdoor dance club labyrinth, and the rooftop pool, which also attracts a hip and happening set.
 The interior throughout is a mini-museum dedicated to musical legends, and you’re mere minutes away from other cultural and historical attractions including the famous Panama Canal, the Bio Museum, and the UNESCO World Heritage site Casco Viejo.

 Looking for a storybook holiday?
 Check out the magical town where the streets are made of water!

 Divi Aruba Phoenix Beach Resort is ideally situated on the “Happy Island.”
 Although it sits on a bustling activity beach, it also faces a natural bird sanctuary, so the vibe is up to you depending on whether you’re feeling social or serene.
-No matter what you choose, no rental car is required, as the resort offers complimentary Palm Beach water taxis, and gourmet dining, fabulous shopping and electric nightlife options are all just steps away.
+No matter what you choose, no car is required as gourmet dining, fabulous shopping and electric nightlife options are all just steps away.
 Be sure to check out the resort’s sea-view spa!